-The Cleveland Arts Prize staff and board actively encourage nominations from a broad range of community leaders and arts organizations and community.
-It is only through a public online nomination process that candidates can be submitted for consideration.
+The Cleveland Arts Prize staff and board actively encourage nominations from a broad range of community leaders, arts organizations and the community.
+It is only through the CAP online nomination process that candidates can be submitted for consideration.

 INELIGIBILITY: incomplete or late forms, past winners, self-nominations, nominations that do not meet the criteria will not be considered.

 The Robert P. Bergman Prize is awarded to an individual whose life and work are illuminated by an energetic and inspiring dedication to democratic vision of art.
 The Bergman Prize recognizes the highest possible expression art stewardship through long term commitment.

 Martha Joseph Prize for Distinguished Service to the Arts

 The Martha Joseph Prize is awarded to an individual or an organization that have made a significant contribution to the vitality and stature of the arts in northeast Ohio through exceptional commitment, vision, leadership, and/or philanthropy.

 Barbara S. Robinson Prize for the Advancement of the Arts